 - Site Resource Notebook

-- Multimedia CD with video commentary by Professor James G. Basker, curator of the exhibition, and over forty printable Hamilton document facsimiles and transcripts
+- Multimedia CD with video commentary by Professor James G. Basker, curator of the exhibition, and more than forty printable Hamilton document facsimiles and transcripts

 - Color brochures that summarize the exhibition content and present a brief bibliography for visitors to explore the subject further

-The exhibition is composed of seven freestanding panel sections, for a total of 65-75 running feet (each panel is 80 inches high and 30 inches wide).
-The loan period for this exhibition is up to four weeks.
+The exhibition is composed of seven interlocking panel sections.
+When opened, it is approximately 80 inches high and 210 inches long.
+It will require 65–75 running feet.
+The loan period for this exhibition is four weeks.